-Co-sleeper boxes are designed to prevent you from rolling over on your baby while co-sleeping.
-They also have the benefit of keeping your baby in place – which is great for babies that like to wriggle off their sleeping pads while camping.
+A co-sleeper box is the most basic baby camping bed you can get.
+They are designed to prevent you from rolling over on your baby while co-sleeping, but have the added benefit of keeping your wriggly baby in place (which is great for babies that like to wriggle off their sleeping pads while camping).

 - Keeps baby from wriggling off sleeping pad

 - Prevents you from squishing your baby

 - Easy to fit in all types of tents

 - Crawling/walking children can easily get out

 Get this if: You want to keep your baby off the ground and have a mosquito net

 There are lots of portable bassinets which can be used as baby camping beds.
 They are definitely bulkier and heavier than a co-sleeper box, but have the benefit of more features.
 The bassinet will also keep your baby off the ground, which is useful if you want your baby to sleep outside but don’t want to worry about other campers tripping over her.
 Because bassinets are tall, you’ll want a cabin tent (with vertical walls).